Diversity, Equity, Inclusion, & Belonging at Texas Law

 At Texas Law, we are committed to fostering an academic and professional community that values diversity, multiculturalism, inclusion, and equity.
-On this page, we aim to provide our students, faculty, and staff with extensive resources related to diversity, equity, access and inclusion.
+We aim to provide our students, faculty, and staff with extensive resources related to diversity, equity, inclusion, and belonging.

 Texas Law Associate Dean for Diversity, Equity, Inclusion, and Belonging, Shavonne Henderson ’05, has been selected as a 2022 recipient of the Texas Diversity Council‘s Top Women Lawyer Award.
 The award recognizes Henderson as a leader in the legal profession who shows commitment to diversity and community well-being.
 Congratulations Dean Henderson!
 Click here to read more.

 Hispanic Heritage Month (September 15 to October 15) is a time to recognize the history, contributions and culture of the Hispanic and Latinx community in the United States.
 During this month of national reflection, there are campus events, art exhibitions, and more that celebrate the impact of Hispanic and Latinx culture.
 Click here to learn more!